 Most health conscious folks know sugar cereal is bad.
 But ALL cereal?
 Come on…

-CEREAL MYTH #1: Cereal can be “part of a balanced breakfast.”
+HEALTHY CEREAL LIE #1: Cereal can be “part of a balanced breakfast.”

 FACT: Consumers were introduced to this line by the cereal industry, but America’s favorite breakfast food actually provides little to none of its own nutritional value – even the cereal industry has to point out that you need to eat it with milk, fruit, etc, in order to have a complete breakfast.